labex-labs/open-source-labs/git/30-seconds-of-git/challenge-undo-commit/step1.md

 ## Example

-To demonstrate how to undo a commit, you will use the Git repository `git-playground` from your GitHub account, which comes from a fork of `https://github.com/labex-labs/git-playground.git`.
+To demonstrate how to undo a commit, let's use the repository from `https://github.com/labex-labs/git-playground`.

 1. View the commit history.
 2. Select a commit with the message "Added file1.txt" and copy its identifier.